Norwegian Breakaway deck plans

-Norwegian Breakaway deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Norwegian Cruise Line deckplan pdf (printable version).
+Norwegian Breakaway deck plan review at CruiseMapper provides newest cruise deck plans (2022-2023-2024 valid floor layouts of the vessel) extracted from the officially issued by Norwegian Cruise Line deckplan pdf (printable version).

 Each of the Norwegian Breakaway cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Norwegian Breakaway staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 Norwegian Breakaway (2013-built, last refurbished in 2020, "Norwegian Edge" refurbishment in 2018) is the first of the two Breakaway-class Norwegian Cruise Lines ships – together with NCL Getaway (2014).
 The NCL Breakaway ship is one of the Norwegian “Nickelodeon” ships – together with her sister Getaway, the so big Epic, Gem, and Jewel.
 The NCL Breakaway ship is also the largest passenger vessel ever been home-ported in NYC New York.
 The next (largest class) Norwegian cruise ships are the new Breakaway-Plus vessels NCL Escape (2015) and NCL Joy (2017, formerly Norwegian Bliss).